 The malnutrition or deficiency of vitamin and minerals are reflected through the vertical ridges.
 You can use almond oil and chamois buffer and polish your nails.
 Do this 2-3 times a day.
 Do not go for ridge fillers as it consists of synthetic chemicals in it.

 The horizontal dents are actually a sign of nutritional deficiencies, high fever, psoriasis or can cause due to trauma after surgery.
 The supplements of protein and vitamin A are advised by Petty to cure this condition.

 The frequent exposure of nails to warmth and dampness leads to fungus issue in the fingernail.
 The greenish, yellow or messy look of nails indicates the fungal infection.
 You can use tea tree oil soak to get rid of the fungal infection in the nail.

 At What Point You Should Be Concerned

 Here are some health indication of nails which are serious and you should get a medical help for such conditions.

 - Blue nail beds indicate issues in blood flow

 - Fragile nails indicate hypo- or hyperthyroidism

 - Red nail beds lead to coronary illness

-In the above condition, you must go for a health check up and treat the issues on the immediate basis.
+In the above condition, you must go for a health check-up and treat the issues on an immediate basis.